Constellation: Ancient China

 Ancient China had a long tradition of observing celestial phenomena.
-Nonspecific Chinese star names, later categorized in the twenty-eight mansions, have been found on oracle bones from Anyang, dating back to the middle Shang dynasty.
-These constellations are some of the most important observations of Chinese sky, attested from the 5th century BC.
-Parallels to the earliest Babylonian (Sumerian) star catalogues suggest that the ancient Chinese system did not arise independently.
+Nonspecific Chinese star names, later categorized in the Twenty-Eight Mansions, have been found on oracle bones from Anyang, dating back to the middle Shang dynasty.
+Chinese constellations are among the most significant observations of the Chinese sky, dating back to the 5th century BCE.
+The Chinese system developed independently from the Greco-Roman system, although there may have been earlier mutual influence, suggested by parallels to ancient Babylonian astronomy.

 Three schools of classical Chinese astronomy in the Han period are attributed to astronomers of the earlier Warring States period.
-The constellations of the three schools were conflated into a single system by Chen Zhuo, an astronomer of the 3rd century (Three Kingdoms period).
-Chen Zhuo's work has been lost, but information on his system of constellations survives in Tang period records, notably by Qutan Xida.
-The oldest extant Chinese star chart dates to that period and was preserved as part of the Dunhuang Manuscripts.
-Native Chinese astronomy flourished during the Song dynasty, and during the Yuan dynasty became increasingly influenced by medieval Islamic astronomy (see Treatise on Astrology of the Kaiyuan Era).
+The constellations of the three schools were conflated into a single system by Chen Zhuo, an astronomer of the 3rd century, the Three Kingdoms period.
+Chen Zhuo's work has been lost, but information on his system of constellations survives in Tang dynasty records, notably by Gautama Siddha in his Nine Seizers Canon (九執曆 (Jiǔzhí-lì)), an Indo-Chinese resident of Chang'an.
+The oldest extant Chinese star chart dates to that period and was preserved as part of the Dunhuang manuscripts.
+Native Chinese astronomy flourished during the Song dynasty, and during the Yuan dynasty and the subsequent Ming dynasty became increasingly influenced by other eastern and western astronomers of the medieval era: see Treatise on Astrology of the Kaiyuan Era.
 As maps were prepared during this period on more scientific lines, they were considered as more reliable.

-A well-known map from the Song period is the Suzhou Astronomical Chart, which was prepared with carvings of stars on the planisphere of the Chinese sky on a stone plate; it is done accurately based on observations, and it shows the supernova of the year of 1054 in Taurus.
+A well-known map from the Song period is the Suzhou Astronomical Chart, which was prepared with carvings of stars on the planisphere of the Chinese sky on a stone plate; it is done accurately based on observations, and it shows the 1054 supernova in Taurus.

 Influenced by European astronomy during the late Ming dynasty, charts depicted more stars but retained the traditional constellations.
 Newly observed stars were incorporated as supplementary to old constellations in the southern sky, which did not depict the traditional stars recorded by ancient Chinese astronomers.
-Further improvements were made during the later part of the Ming dynasty by Xu Guangqi and Johann Adam Schall von Bell, the German Jesuit and was recorded in Chongzhen Lishu (Calendrical Treatise of Chongzhen period, 1628).
-Traditional Chinese star maps incorporated 23 new constellations with 125 stars of the southern hemisphere of the sky based on the knowledge of Western star charts; with this improvement, the Chinese Sky was integrated with the World astronomy.
+Further improvements were made during the later part of the Ming dynasty by Xu Guangqi and Johann Adam Schall von Bell, the German Jesuit and were recorded in Chongzhen Lishu (Calendrical Treatise of Chongzhen period, 1628).
+Traditional Chinese star maps incorporated 23 new constellations with 125 stars of the southern hemisphere of the sky based on the knowledge of Western star charts; with this improvement, the Chinese sky was integrated with world astronomy.